Distilling human mobility models with symbolic regression: Results

+We denote $\alpha_{ij}=\frac{1}{\rho_{ij}}$, and use the same value $\alpha_{ij} = \alpha$ for all origin-destination pairs.
+Hence, $\mathrm{Var}(T_{ij})=\mu_{ij}+\alpha \mu_{ij}^2$, so higher $\alpha$ indicates larger random noise.
+We consider a series of $\alpha$ values from 0 to 2.0 with a step of 0.25 (we use $\alpha = 10^{-8}$ as the minimal level as $\alpha=0$ is not allowed).
+For each $\alpha$ value, we sample each flow $T_{ij}$ independently from the negative binomial model.
+Finally, we rounded $T_{ij}$ to the closest integer.
+We generated five samples of flow data for each combination of 9 $\alpha$ values and three mobility models.
+The SR program was independently applied to each sample (see Table S1 for details), where we dropped flows less than 3 due to computational burden from a large number of such small flows.

+To illustrate the amount of noise in the synthetic data, we apply CPC to measure the discrepancy between flows without noise $\{\mu_{ij}\}$ and flows with noise $\{T_{ij}\}$.
+We use the CPC value of the exponential decay gravity model (the best-fit baseline model) on the real US commuting flows, 0.728, as a standard, reflecting the potential amount of random fluctuation in the real data.
+For all three considered models, the synthetic data reach a comparable CPC at $\alpha=0.5$ (Supplementary Table \ref{tab:compare_cpc}).

 Figure~\ref{fig:simulated} reports the number of successful instances where SR discovers the correct form of the generation model.
-When no random noise is applied, all three models can be successfully distilled.
-Furthermore, under a moderate amount of noise (below $\sigma=1.0$), SR still discovers the two gravity models with 100\% success rate, while the discovery of the radiation model becomes unstable as the noise level increases (Fig.~\ref{fig:simulated}).
+When little random noise is applied, all three models can be successfully distilled.
+Furthermore, under a moderate amount of noise (more than $\sigma=0.5$), SR still discovers the two gravity models in most cases, while the discovery of the radiation model becomes unstable as the noise level increases.
 The latter, however, does not imply that SR produces sub-optimal models.
-In most cases, the SR models with complexity 11 actually have better accuracy than the radiation model, which indicates the model that best describes the data has changed because of the noise introduced.
-Such ``shifted'' formulas discovered by SR are inconsistent across samples.
-Some of them resembles the radiation models, such as $w_j/(w_i+s_w+aw_j)^\beta$, $w_j^\alpha/(w_i+s_w+a)^\beta$, $w_j/(w_i+s_{w})(w_i+as_{w})$, where $a,\alpha,\beta$ are constants.
-These results suggest ways to extend the radiation model by introducing parameters to better model noisy data.
+In all but one among the 25 cases where the SR model with complexity 11 is inconsistent with the radiation model, the SR models actually have lower RMSE.
+This indicates the model that best describes the data has changed because of the noise introduced.
+Although such ``shifted'' formulas discovered by SR are inconsistent across samples, some of them resembles the radiation model, such as $w_j/((w_i+s_w)^{\beta}+w_j^\gamma)$, $w_j/((w_i+s_w)^\beta(w_i+w_j))$, $w_j/(w_i+s_w+w_j/w_i)^\beta$, where $\beta,\gamma$ are constants.
+These formulas suggest potential ways to extend the radiation model to better model noisy data.